|House Westerling of the Crag|

 A Storm of Swords

 Robb's marriage with Jeyne breaks his alliance with House Frey, as he had promised to marry a daughter of Lord Walder Frey.
-Jeyne remains at Riverrun when Robb goes to the Twins for the wedding of Lord Edmure Tully to Roslin Frey, but Robb is murdered in the Red Wedding.
+Sybell, Jeyne, Eleyna, and Rollam remain at Riverrun when Robb departs to the Twins for the wedding of Lord Edmure Tully to Roslin Frey, while Raynald accompanies the king as the royal banner-bearer.
+Robb is murdered by the Freys and Boltons in the Red Wedding, however.
 The wounded Raynald was last seen jumping into the Green Fork and is presumed dead.

 A Feast for Crows